Reporter Outreach Logo

 Is organic SEO still worth it now that AI search is growing?

 More than ever.
-The signals driving AI citation — quality content, backlinks, editorial brand mentions, demonstrated expertise — are the same signals that drive organic rankings.
+The signals driving AI citation — quality content, backlinks, editorial citations, demonstrated expertise — are the same signals that drive organic rankings.
 Investing in SEO builds visibility across both surfaces simultaneously.
 The brands AI systems cite most frequently are the ones with the strongest organic presence and editorial footprint.

 Why isn't my great content ranking?

 Almost certainly authority.
 Your competitors have great content too — backlinks are how Google differentiates between multiple quality pages on the same topic.
-If your content matches intent, your technical foundation is clean, and you're still stuck on page 2, the gap is almost always insufficient backlinks from authoritative sites.
+If your content matches intent, your technical foundation is clean, and you're still stuck on page 2, the gap is almost always insufficient links from authoritative sites.
 That's the pillar to invest in next.

 Content and technical get you in the game.